 You don't even have to open your phone for it to affect your focus.
 A University of Chicago study found that simply having a smartphone nearby negatively impacted people's ability to focus, remember, think critically, and problem-solve.

 The phone doesn't have to buzz.
 Its presence is enough.
-That's a compelling reason to put it in another room — or at least out of eyeline — when you need to concentrate.
+Reason enough, when you need to concentrate, to put it in another room - or at least out of eyeline.

 A Simple Starting Point: Your Notifications

 One of the easiest wins when you're starting to set limits?
 Your notification settings.
-Most of what pings you truly can wait.
+Most of what pings you can wait.
+Honestly, nearly all of it.

 Screens Before Bed: Why the Timing Matters

 If you scroll in bed until your eyes close, your sleep is likely paying the price.
-The hour before bed is one of the highest-leverage places to practice a boundary.
+The hour before bed is where a boundary earns its keep.

 Try giving yourself a screen-free wind-down window - even 30 minutes helps: